nalabrie/snake/README.md

 ## Prerequisites

-I used
+I originally used:

 * Python 3.9.2
 * Pygame 2.0.1
-* SDL 2.0.14
+* SDL 2.0.14 (bundled with Pygame)

-Python 3 is required but older versions of Pygame and SDL may work.
-I did not test older versions.
-I also did not test Python 3.8 or older.
+I did not test any older versions of the listed software.
+Latest release is using:

+* Python 3.11.2
+* Pygame 2.3.0
+* SDL 2.24.2 (bundled with Pygame)